Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ### usage

-At any time, once registered on the bot you can seek for online help
+Once you’re registered with the bot you can ask it for help at any time:

     /msg litharge list chantracker
     /msg litharge help <command>